ess-dmsc/vmm-sdat/README.md

     	ADC and/or time correction in the form of a slope and an offset correction.
     	The calibration file can be produced with the VMM slow control tool.
 Optional parameter.

+    -t0: SRS data format: Time correction in ns for each vmm in the format [[fec0, vmm0,correction0], [fec1, vmm1, correction1]].
+The correction value is subtracted from all timestamps.
+        If instead of a number the word 'run' is put as correction, the first timestamp of the run is used as correction.
+For the ESS data format, the first timestamp is always substracted to get smaller timestamps.
+        Optional argument for SRS data format (default 0)

 ## Running the program
 In the run folder there is a script and example data that show how to use the convertFile utility.